 A two-stage panel process will be conducted to review the applications and recommend the artists they consider most deserving of a community artist residency.
 We then submit the recommendations to the Secretary of Natural and Cultural Resources for approval.

-We send letters to all of the applicants as soon as possible after approval is given, and in any case no later than midsummer, after the legislature passes a budget for the Arts Council.
+We send letters to all of the applicants as soon as possible after approval is given, typically in late July/Early August, after the legislature passes a budget for the Arts Council.

 For more information, contact: